 I’ve been involved in a number of projects during that time, including the review and revision of 3 important national information leaflets:

-front cover of 'Information and choices for women and couples at risk of having a baby with sickle cell disease'
+- information and choices for women and couples at risk of having a baby with sickle cell disease

 We put a lot of work into this project over many months to make sure the leaflets meet the needs of women, men and couples at risk of having a baby with either sickle cell disease or thalassaemia major.